E-commerce edge helps British retailers expand abroad

 M&S grew international sales by a third in three years to account for 10 percent of the 10 billion pounds ($16.82 billion) 2013 total and more than 15 percent of operating profit.

-Bolland's "bricks and clicks" mantra involves opening stores in prime locations to publicise the brand, complemented by online sales from local-language websites.
+Bolland's "bricks and clicks" mantra involves opening stores in prime locations to publicize the brand, complemented by online sales from local-language websites.

 The attempt to meld stores and online presence is best illustrated in Bolland's birthplace, the Netherlands, where M&S launched a Dutch website and "e-boutique" store in Amsterdam last year that allows shoppers to browse the full range of clothes on life-size digital screens and then order online.